Sampling biased spanning forests through marked vertices: Relation to previous work

 \section{Relation to previous work}

-The main relations are with some results involving Brownian motion: As $l=|L|$ increases, our results in the fixed-$\kappa$ regime yield a consistent family of distributions on $\mathbb R_+$-extensions of binary tree classes with $l$ leaves.
+The closest connections are with some results involving Brownian motion: As $l=|L|$ increases, our results in the fixed-$\kappa$ regime yield a consistent family of distributions on $\mathbb R_+$-extensions of binary tree classes with $l$ leaves.
 This coincides with the family of ``proper $k$-trees'' introduced by Aldous in \cite[\S4.3]{A3}.
 It is shown in \cite{A3} that this family admits a representation in terms of the Brownian continuum random tree (CRT).
 Other constructions of the CRT are given in \cite{A1,A2} using Brownian excursions or branching processes; see also \cite{NP1,NP2,LG}.

 Pitman~\cite{Pitman2003PK} studied partition structures derived from the zero set of Brownian motion and from stable subordinators, by sampling uniform times and grouping them by excursion intervals.
-The limiting Gibbs$(\tfrac12)$ partition obtained in Section~3 coincides with the excursion partition induced by sampling $l$ uniform times from a reflected Brownian bridge, \emph{conditionally on its local time}.
-The corresponding EPPF was obtained by Pitman in \cite{Pitman2003PK}, section 8-2.
-This is clearly related to the correspondence between trees and Dick paths.
+The limiting EPPF obtained in Section~3 coincides with the excursion partition induced by sampling $l$ uniform times from a reflected Brownian bridge, conditionally on its local time.
+It was obtained by Pitman in \cite{Pitman2003PK}, section 8-2.
+See also \cite{Pitman2006}.
+This is clearly related to the correspondence between trees and Dyck paths.
+The construction time cutting process defined in section 5 is the finite-dimensional marked version of a fragmentation/coalescence picture naturally related to the Aldous--Pitman Poisson cutting construction of the Brownian CRT, whose time reversal gives the standard additive coalescent \cite{AldousPitman1998}, and to Bertoin's general framework of exchangeable fragmentation processes \cite{Bertoin2001,Bertoin2006}.\\

-On the complete graph, the $\kappa$-biased forest measure considered here coincides with the \emph{arboreal gas} (the $q\to0$ random-cluster model); see, for instance, Duminil-Copin, Sidoravicius and Tassion \cite{DuminilCopinSidoraviciusTassion2017}, and Bauerschmidt, Crawford, Helmuth and Heydenreich \cite{BauerschmidtCrawfordHelmuthHeydenreich2022}.
-Related weighted forest measures were also investigated by Broder and Diaconis \cite{BroderDiaconis1998}, who analyse non-uniform spanning trees and forests via determinantal formulas.